dldasomlee/Python-Projects/Industry Employment Rates/README.md

 #Low-Wage Job Rates
-I am trying to figure out the percentage of recent graduates who took on a low wage job after finishing colleges using pandas and compare the data sets.ss
+I am trying to figure out the percentage of recent graduates who took on a low wage job after finishing colleges using pandas and compare the data sets.

 ##Data
 Grabbed data from [this](https://github.com/fivethirtyeight/data/tree/master/college-majors) repo originally.